supriyokanrar626-sketch/skillsbuild/watsonx/granite-labs-in-watsonx.md

 1. Click **Associate service**.

    1. Select your watsonx.ai Runtime service.

-1. Click **Associate*.
+   1. Click **Associate**.

 <a name="task04"></a>
 # Task 4: Create a notebook in the project

 You can create a notebook based on a URL to import this notebook into a project.
 Follow these steps to create the notebook:

+1. Obtain the raw URL for the notebook:

+   1. Select the notebook from the [Granite Snack Cookbook](https://github.com/ibm-granite-community/granite-snack-cookbook/blob/main/README.md).

+   1. Click **Raw** to see the notebook code.

+   1. Copy the URL.

-1. In your sandbox project, click the **Assets** tab.
+1. In your watsonx sandbox project, click the **Assets** tab.

 1. Click **New asset > Work with data and models in Python or R notebooks**.